-When the foundation was completed we had another friend come out, Aiden (A builder and friend to the ArtisTree team), to help set up the framing and roof.
+When the foundation was completed, we had another friend come out, Aiden (A builder and friend to the ArtisTree team), to help set up the framing and roof.
 It proved to be a very tricky job with the highest point of the walls of Phoenix House being 16ft.
 Setting them up in the wind was not for the faint of heart.
 We worked tirelessly and managed to get all the walls set in just a few days.

 Check out the final result of Phoenix House over in our Gallery.

-To make reservations for your stay at Phoenix House and check out the reviews go our AirBnB page.
+To make reservations for your stay at Phoenix House and check out the reviews go to our AirBnB page.